grab/engineering-blog/_posts/2019-03-05-structured-logging.md

 As mentioned, we knew there were issues with how we were logging.
 To best approach the problem and be able to solve it as much as possible without affecting existing infrastructure and services, it was decided to bootstrap a new library from the ground up.
 This library would solve known issues, as well as contain features which would not have been possible by modifying existing libraries.
 For a recap, here's what we wanted to solve:

 *   Improve levelled logging
-*   Leverate structure in logs better
+*   Leverage structure in logs better
 *   Easily integrate with Elastic stack
 *   Encourage usage of best practices
 *   Make log correlation easier and better